PyConPL/Book/2017/presentations/with_python_security/text.md

 will see the picture of a user's cat but they still won't know whose cat it is and we don’t really care if that happens.
-But if the attacker can traverse not only over cat pictures, but also over config files etc, and we still do nothing about it, then we are asking to be hacked.
+But if the attacker can traverse not only over cat pictures, but also over config files etc., and we still do nothing about it, then we are asking to be hacked.

 ## Threat Model of a simple blog app